 A title insurance policy naming the State of Minnesota, Board of Water and Soil Resources as the insured party is required for all Wetland Bank Conservation Easements.
-This document is intended to clarify the State's expectations and requirements related to title insurance.
+This document is intended to clarify the State's expectations and requirements related to title insurance for wetland bank easements.